olamileke/milestones/README.md

 After all the packages are done installing, open up the config.js file in the /utils subdirectory and do the following

-- Set the connectionString option to the mongo db preformatted connection string obtained earlier from your cluster.
+- Set the connectionString option to the mongodb preformatted connection string obtained earlier.
 Remember to swap out the password placeholder with your actual password .

 - Set the API_KEY option to key-api_key with api_key being your private mailgun api key.